jahoobas1/Fred-Lang/README.md

 When using these, be sure to include them as an argument for the command you are running. <br>

 # USING MORE THAN ONE COMMAND IN A SINGLE SCRIPT
-When using J+, you must keep in mind that if you do not mark the end of a command correctly, your script will not work. <br>
+When using Fred, you must keep in mind that if you do not mark the end of a command correctly, your script will not work. <br>
 To mark the end of a command, you need to put a | at the end of it, otherwise the language will interpret the next command as an argument for the previous. <br>